From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

-Careful readers may notice that our approximated shortest path distance may not necessarily be the actual shortest path distance.
+Note that our approximated shortest path distance may not be the actual shortest path distance.
 However, $\hat{d}(u, v)$ actually serves as an upper bound for the true shortest path distance between $u$ and $v$.
-More formally, the error between the estimated distance and real distance is bounded by parameters $c$ and $CR$: \begin{lemma} Given any two nodes $u, v$ from a graph, the error of the estimated shortest path distance can be bounded by $2c$ with a probability no smaller than $1-(1-CR)^2$, where $c$ is the coverage radius and $CR$ is the coverage ratio. \end{lemma} The proof of Lemma~\ref{lemma:bound1} can be found in Appendix~\ref{appendix:proof1}.
+More formally, the error between the estimated distance and real distance is bounded by the parameters $c$ and $CR$: \begin{lemma} Given any two nodes $u, v$ from a graph, the error of the estimated shortest path distance can be bounded by $2c$ with a probability no smaller than $1-(1-CR)^2$, where $c$ is the coverage radius and $CR$ is the coverage ratio. \end{lemma} \begin{proof}[PROOF] Given node pair $u, v$ from graph and a set of anchor nodes $\mathcal{A} = \{a_1, a_2, \ldots, a_K\}$, assume $u$ is covered by an anchor node, denoted as $a^*$, then the shortest path distance between them $d(u, a^*)\le c$.
+Without loss of generality, we assume $d(u, a^*)<d(a^*, v)$.
+Note that the following error bound still holds if $d(u, a^*)>d(a^*, v)$.
+The error of the estimated shortest path distance between $u, v$ is bounded by